 At the first prenatal visit, all women are screened for blood type, Rh type, and anti-Rh0(D) and other antibodies that are formed in response to antigens and that can cause erythroblastosis fetalis (reflex antibody screening).
 If women have Rh-negative blood and test positive for anti-Rh0(D) or they test positive for another antibody that can cause erythroblastosis fetalis, the father's blood type and zygosity (if paternity is certain) are determined.
 If he has Rh-negative blood and is negative for the antigen corresponding to the antibody identified in the mother, no further testing is necessary.
 If he has Rh-positive blood or has the antigen, maternal anti-Rh antibody titers are measured.
-If titers are positive but less than a laboratory-specific critical value (usually 1:8 to 1:32), they are measured monthly until 24 wk, then every 2 wk.
+If titers are positive but less than a laboratory-specific critical value (usually 1:8 to 1:32), they are measured every 2 to 4 wk after 20 wk.
 If the critical value is exceeded, fetal middle cerebral artery blood flow is measured at intervals of 1 to 2 wk depending on the initial blood flow result and patient history; the purpose is to detect high-output heart failure, indicating high risk of anemia.
-Elevated blood flow for gestational age should prompt percutaneous umbilical blood sampling to obtain a sample of fetal blood.
+Elevated blood flow for gestational age should prompt consideration of percutaneous umbilical blood sampling to obtain a sample of fetal blood; however, because this procedure can cause complications, treatment is sometimes decided without doing such sampling.
 If paternity is reasonably certain and the father is likely to be heterozygous for Rh0(D), the fetus's Rh type is determined.
 If fetal blood is Rh positive or status is unknown and if middle cerebral artery flow is elevated, fetal anemia is likely.

 If fetal blood is Rh negative or if middle cerebral artery blood flow remains normal, pregnancy can continue to term untreated.
 If fetal anemia is likely, the fetus can be given intravascular intrauterine blood transfusions by a specialist at an institution equipped to care for high-risk pregnancies.
 Transfusions occur every 1 to 2 wk until fetal lung maturity is confirmed (usually at 32 to 35 wk), when delivery should be done.
 Corticosteroids should be given before the first transfusion if the pregnancy is > 24 wk, possibly > 23 wk.